 The State College of Philosophy, Sciences and Letters of Ponta Grossa, State College of Pharmacy and Dentistry of Ponta Grossa, State College of Law of Ponta Grossa and the State College of Economic Sciences and Administration of Ponta Grossa (all of which previously worked independently) came to form UEPG.

-Its journalism department is known to be one of the top 10 in Brazil.
+Its journalism department is among the 50 best in Brazil.